MAGIC-SCAN/adipose_tissue-unet/README.md

 ## 🎯 Project Goal

-Automated analysis of adipose tissue in meat samples using **SYBR Gold + Eosin** or **ECM channel** fluorescent staining.
+Automated analysis of adipose tissue in meat samples using **SYBR Gold + Eosin** fluorescent staining.
+Analysis is done either using or **ECM channel** or **Pseudocolored** combinations of nuclear channel and ECM channel.
 The dual-model pipeline first classifies tiles as adipose/non-adipose, then performs detailed pixel-level segmentation for quantitative morphology analysis.

 **Key Applications:**
 - Adipose tissue distribution mapping in meat samples